score-json/nlohmann_json/docs/mkdocs/docs/api/macros/json_assert.md

 ## Examples

-??? example "Example 1: default behavior"
+??? example "Example 1: default behaviour"

     The following code will trigger an assertion at runtime: